jppelteret/dealii-weak_forms/doc/readme/classes.md

     an arbitrary functor, and a trial space operator.
     - `symmetrize()`: Set a symmetry flag for local contributions
     - `delta_IJ()`: Ensure that accumulation is only done when the DoF component of the trial and test functions are equal (a "Kronecker delta" of the shape functions)
+    - The template function `component_filter<...>()` allows one to restrict assembly to certain components of the shape functions.
+The filters consider the finite element base function and/or the the component index of the shape functions associated with the test function (index `I`) or trial solution (index `J`).
     - Convenience function to create a bilinear form: `bilinear_form()`
   - Feature points
     - Form operators involve slots for per-dof calculations and per-quadrature point calculations